-For the quarter ended September 30, 2022 (all amounts in thousands of USD unless otherwise stated)
+For the years ended December 31, 2022 and 2021 (all amounts in thousands of USD unless otherwise stated)

 Competition

 Global Cloud Solutions

 The IT Services industry in which Quisitive operates is developing rapidly and related technology trends are constantly evolving.
 In this environment, Quisitive will face significant price competition from its competitors.
 There is no assurance that Quisitive will be able to respond effectively or in a timely manner to the various competitive factors affecting the industries in which it operates.
 Quisitive may be forced to reduce the prices of the products and services it sells in response to offerings made by its competitors.
 In addition, Quisitive may not be able to maintain the level of bargaining power that it has enjoyed in the past when negotiating the prices of its services.